-- Fuel price increases The Company has mitigated against this risk by hedging the majority of FY 17's fuel requirement.
-In December 2015 and January 2016, the Rex Group took advantage of the fall in Brent Crude price and hedged its fuel requirement for the first three quarters of FY 17.
-The fuel hedge is expected to deliver fuel cost savings of approximately \$4.7M compared to FY 16's fuel bill. - Foreign exchange rates The Group's financial risk is essentially its exposure to US dollars (USD) and hence its main objective is to minimise the impact of USD fluctuation on its operations.
-With significant purchases in spares in prior years, the Group's exposure to USD expenditure is reduced.
+- Fuel price The Group was hedged for fuel for most of FY 17 which delivered significant savings to fuel cost.
+The Group continues to closely monitor Brent Crude prices and has hedged its requirements to November 2017 with savings of close to \$1M compared to the prior period. - Foreign exchange rates The Group's main financial risk is its exposure to the US dollar and hence its main objective is to minimise the impact of USD fluctuation on its operations.
+However with significant purchases in spares in prior years, as well as the acquisition of the majority of its fleet as opposed to leasing, the Group's exposure to USD expenditure is reduced.
 The Group will continue to monitor the exchange rate closely and will hedge whenever the rates are favourable.

 The Company is also aware of the potential risk of the loss of pilots.
-In FY 08 the aviation world was hit with a worldwide pilot shortage that resulted in Rex's pilot ranks being decimated, losing 50% (annualised) of its pilots in the fiscal year ending June 2008.
 In response, the Company began its own pilot cadet training programme which has been operating successfully for nine years from its pilot training academy AAPA in Wagga Wagga NSW.
-The success of the cadet pilot programme is clearly demonstrated in the steady and low attrition rates over the past seven FYs.
+As mentioned earlier, more than half of the active pilot strength is from the programme and more and more Captains are also coming from the programme now.